 PROPRIETARY X-RAY TECHNOLOGY

 All of Visuray’s tools share a set of common technological elements called the Downhole X-Ray Platform.
-A team of more than 50 professionals from 20 countries has developed this cutting-edge proprietary technology to deliver electronically produced radiation downhole at unprecedented levels of brightness in a perfectly safe manner.
+A team of 30 professionals team has developed this cutting-edge proprietary technology to deliver electronically produced radiation downhole at unprecedented levels of brightness in a perfectly safe manner.
 Visuray technology is exclusive and unique in the industry.

 A SAFER, GREENER FUTURE